Byzantine Multiple Access Channels -- Part I: Reliable Communication: Introduction

 \subsection{Related works}

-The present model is different from other well-studied models involving {\em external adversaries}, both {\em passive} and {\em active}.
+The present model is different from other well-studied models involving \pink{non-byzantine users and adversaries}, both {\em passive} and {\em active}. \pink{In all such models, the adversary is different from all the legitimate communicating parties and its identity is known to all parties.}

 For example, a wiretap channel \cite{Wyner75} has a passive eavesdropper who gets a noisy version of the communication between the sender and the receiver.
 The goal is to ensure reliable and private (from the eavesdropper) communication from the sender to the receiver.
-On the other hand, in arbitrarily varying channels (AVC) \cite{BlackwellBTAMS60,survey} the external adversary is active and controls the channel.
+On the other hand, in Arbitrarily Varying Channels (AVC) \cite{BlackwellBTAMS60,survey} the adversary is active and controls the channel.
 The adversary can change the channel law for each channel use with the goal of jamming the communication between the sender and the receiver.
-Arbitrarily varying multiple access channels (AV-MAC) \cite{BeemerCNS20,Jahn81,Gubner90,AhlswedeC99,PeregS19,WieseB13}, which consider a Multiple Access Channel (MAC) where the channel law is controlled by an external adversary, have also been studied.
+Arbitrarily Varying Multiple Access Channels (AV-MAC) \cite{BeemerCNS20,Jahn81,Gubner90,AhlswedeC99,PeregS19,WieseB13}, which consider a Multiple Access Channel (MAC) where the channel law is controlled by an adversary, have also been studied.
 Jahn~\cite{Jahn81} obtained the randomized coding capacity region where each user has independent randomness shared with the receiver.
 He also showed that this region is also the deterministic coding capacity region under average probability of error whenever the latter has a non-empty interior, a result along the lines of Ahlswede’s dichotomy for the AVC~\cite{Ahlswede78}.
 Gubner~\cite{Gubner90} proved necessary conditions (non-symmetrizability conditions) for the deterministic coding capacity region to be non-empty.
 Ahlswede and Cai~\cite{AhlswedeC99} showed that Gubner’s necessary conditions are also sufficient for the deterministic coding capacity region to have a non-empty interior.
 More recently, Pereg and Steinberg~\cite{PeregS19} obtained the capacity region for the AV-MAC with state constraints.
 Wiese and Boche~\cite{WieseB13} considered the two-user AV-MAC with conferencing encoders.
 In a recent work, Beemer, Graves, Kliewer, Kosut, and Yu~\cite{BeemerCNS20} considered an authentication like model in a two-user AV-MAC, where all states, except one, are treated as adversarial states.
 Under adversarial states, the decoder's output can be a declaration of the presence of an adversary while also decoding at least one user’s message.